ikarus9999/OcherBook/clc/README.txt

  - minimal use of STL, for size concerns
  - correct (high unit test coverage)
  - well documented
- - portable to POSIX-like systems
+ - portable to POSIX-like systems (WIN32 on an as-needed basis, but not to the point that it interferes with clean coding)
  - examples of what I consider "best practice" (subject to evolution!)
  - minimal configuration, for easy cherry-picking of files into other projects
  - static linking, for easy drop-in to other projects

-Windows sucks and requires too many contortions to support, so any WIN32 support was likely added in a moment of weakness and subject to be removed at any moment.

 BUILDING